 Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | April 2020

-When you first learn that you’re eating for two, your daily nutrition suddenly comes into sharper focus.
+When you first learn that you’re eating for two, your nutrition needs suddenly comes into sharper focus.
 While grocery shopping or dining out, you have a new and refreshed mission to ensure that you eat an array of nutritious foods that will provide key vitamins and minerals needed during this time.
 Here are 4 essential nutrients (along with food sources) to support the optimal health of you and your baby.

 Folate is perhaps the most well-known of the crucial nutrients needed for pregnancy.* And since folate is a water-soluble vitamin, it’s ideal to replenish your folate stores daily.
 Reach for leafy greens like spinach, kale and arugula to get more folate in your diet.
 Beets and beans are also great food sources of folate.
 If you’re interested in trying beets but are unsure what to do to prepare them, simply roasting beets in the oven with olive oil and salt is a tasty and easy way to go.
 Yum!